 The O visa for extraordinary ability visa is open to individuals excelling in fields including:

 - Motion picture or television industry

-The O nonimmigrant classification comprises:
+The O-1 visa is a nonimmigrant classification comprises:

 - O-1A visa for individuals with proven extraordinary ability in science, education, business or athletics